 How to Write a Consulting CV

-With the changes in conducting business, the consultancy sector is continually adapting to meet the needs of clients and customers.
+With the changes in conducting business, the consulting sector is continually adapting to meet the needs of clients and customers.
 To keep up with these changes, an excellent consultant must be a critical thinker, adaptable to different environments, and analytically strong.
-Understanding the expectations placed upon you and staying abreast of the prevailing trends will help you write a resume that secures you jobs.
+Understanding the expectations placed upon you and staying abreast of current trends will help you write a CV that secures you jobs.

-To do that, you can review our expert-approved resume examples and read our writing guide and tips to craft a CV that meets the expectations of hiring managers.
+To do that, you can review our expert-approved CV examples and read our writing guide and tips to craft a CV that meets the expectations of hiring managers.

 What are employers looking for in a consulting CV?

-Leading consultancy firms all share one common trait: they employ the brightest minds in the sector.
-So, what defines the perfect candidate for a consultancy role in these top companies?
+Leading consulting firms all share one common trait: they employ the brightest minds in the field.
+So, what qualities make the perfect candidate for a consulting role in these top companies?

 - Be entrepreneurially driven